-Raj Thackeray to appear befor ED today; section 144 imposed outside Mumbai office
+IL&FS scam: Raj Thackeray reaches ED office; section 144 imposed outside Mumbai office

-Mumbai, Aug 22: Maharashtra Navnirman Sena (MNS) supremo Raj Thackeray will appear before the Enforcement Directorate (ED) here in connection with an IL&FS probe today.
+Mumbai, Aug 22: Maharashtra Navnirman Sena (MNS) supremo Raj Thackeray arrived at office of the Enforcement Directorate, to appear before it, in connection with a case pertaining to alleged irregularities related to Infrastructure Leasing and Financial Services (IL&FS)loan to Kohinoor CTNL.

 Raj has been summoned by the anti-money laundering agency in connection with its probe into the alleged irregularities relating to loans and equity investment worth over Rs 450 crore by IL&FS in Kohinoor CTNL Infrastructure Company.